michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 Based on my observations:

 * The first recorded value for a new period is always 0.
+* The first value following zero-point represents the energy increment since the last datapoint before zero-point.
-* Each following value represents the energy collected since the previous data point (until the next reset).
+* Subsequent datapoints are the sum of the last one and the energy collected since the previous data point (until the next reset).

 In other words, the value at y would represent the delta (the amount of energy used) between x and y.
 This method isn't 100% precise, but it helps avoid major issues like "energy leakage" between periods.